tiluser/Creole-Forth-For-Excel/README.md

 7. If something gets screwed up manually, the Ctrl-Shift-R/Ctrl-Shift-C will bring everything to its previous state.
 I generally prefer it now to using FORGET, although that's available.

 Changes by date
 ---------------
+12/17/2016
+1. Added the AppSpec/AppSpecMain modules to ease building of new primitives for the user and made APPSPEC the current default vocabulary.

+2. Added "How to build primitives in creole forth for excel" PowerPoint presentation.

+3. Added a TutorialCode class module.
+It has examples from the presentation above to paste into the AppSpec module and isn't meant to be used directly.

+4. Added list compiler { } which allows multiple arguments to be pushed onto the stack and occupy one cell.

+5. Set up the ExecForthWords sub to allow execution of CFE words in a string passed as a parameter.

 12/07/2016